 District Judge orders the locks to be removed to allow Hindu “pooja and darshan”.
 Muslims constitute a Babri Mosque Action Committee (BMAC) in protest.

 November 9th 1989: Shilanayas performed – PM Rajiv Gandhi allows the VHP to perform Shilanayas (laying of foundation stone) near the disputed area.

 1989: All title suits shifted to Allahabad High Court.
 Another suit in name of Ram Lalla Virajman was filed in the High Court, naming the parties in the Nirmohi Akhara (1959) and Sunni Waqf Board (1961) suits as defendants.

 September 25th 1990: Rath Yatra – LK Advani launches a Rath Yatra from Somnath (Gujarat) to Ayodhya (UP) to incite support for the Movement.
 Communal riots break out.

-December 16th 1992: Liberhan Commission formed – 10 days after the Mosque was demolished, the PM forms a committee led by retired High Court M. S. Liberhan J, to look into circumstances leading to the demolition of the Babri Mosque and the communal riots.
+December 16th 1992: Liberhan Commission formed – 10 days after the Mosque was demolished, the PM forms a committee led by retired High Court Justice M. S. Liberhan, to look into circumstances leading to the demolition of the Babri Mosque and the communal riots.
 The Commission was originally mandated to submit its report within three months of its formation.

 1994: Ismail Faruqui Judgment – The SC by a majority of 3:2 upheld the constitutionality of Acquisition of Certain Areas at Ayodhya Act.

-The majority judgment by former JS Verma CJI reasoned that every religious immovable property is liable to be acquired.
+The majority judgment by former CJI J.S.
+Verma reasoned that every religious immovable property is liable to be acquired.
 The SC adjudged that offering namaz at mosque was not integral to Islam unless that mosque had any particular significance in Islam.
 The judgment has been criticized for regarding the mosque as a non-essential place of worship.